jonashackt/gitlab-ci-stack/README.md

 ...
 ```

 This looks good!
-Now try, if you´re able to reach our Vagrant Box using our defined domain by typing e.g. `dscacheutil -q host -a name docker.gitlab.ci`:
+Now after the usual `vagrant up`, try if you´re able to reach our Vagrant Box using our defined domain by typing e.g. `dscacheutil -q host -a name gitlab.pipeline.ci`:

 ```
-$:docker-ci-stack jonashecht$ dscacheutil -q host -a name docker.gitlab.ci
+$:docker-ci-stack jonashecht$ dscacheutil -q host -a name gitlab.pipeline.ci
-  name: docker.gitlab.ci
+  name: gitlab.pipeline.ci
   ip_address: 172.16.2.15
 ```